Should I State or Should I Show? Aligning AI with Human Preferences: Experimental Design

 From the selected set, \emph{one} decision is drawn at random, with equal probability across the 13 problems, and the corresponding lottery is implemented for payment.
 This procedure ensures that subjects have incentives to make genuine choices, write informative prompts, and delegate to the AI agent so that it can best act on their behalf.
 Finally, subjects are paid for almost all decisions made in Part III, except the brief, unincentivized summary survey at the end.
-The experiment lasted on average 29 minutes.
-The average total earnings per subject were just over \$11, implying an hourly rate of approximately \$23 per hour.
+The experiment lasted on average 27 minutes.
+The average total earnings per subject were just over \$12, implying an hourly rate of approximately \$27 per hour.

-\paragraph{Implementation.} The experiment was programmed in oTree \citep{chen2016otree} and administered via Prolific in February and March 2026, with recruitment restricted to U.S.-based adults.
-A total of 147 subjects passed all comprehension quizzes at the beginning and completed the experiment.
+\paragraph{Implementation.} The experiment was programmed in oTree \citep{chen2016otree} and administered via Prolific across three independent sessions (February, March, and April 2026), with recruitment restricted to U.S.-based adults.
+A total of 296 subjects passed all comprehension quizzes and completed the experiment.
+For our analysis, we excluded six subjects whose written prompts, upon close inspection, were completely uninformative about their preferences.\footnote{As an example, two of them submitted empty prompts, and one wrote ``select A''.} In addition, to ensure that prompts were written by human subjects, we also excluded 23 subjects for whom we detected that content had been pasted into their written prompts.
+This left us with 267 subjects in total.

 All predictions made by the AI agent were generated using Claude Opus 4.5 (\texttt{claude-opus-4-5-20251101}), with extended thinking enabled.
 Each agent (Prompt-AI or Data-AI) is prompted to reason through each lottery pair and submit its choices in a standardized format.
 The full system prompts used for each agent are reproduced in Appendix~\ref{app:prompts}.
 The study was approved by the Monash Human Research Ethics Committee (ID: 50731), and was pre-registered on AsPredicted (\# 268985).
-Instructions and screenshots of the interface are presented in the \href{https://drive.google.com/file/d/1H6-1GkyG_smEcvmNFqgN-3-x3wimQK20/view?usp=sharing}{Online Appendix}.
+Instructions and screenshots of the interface are presented in the Online Appendix.

 \paragraph{The Lottery Choices.} Human subjects face two sets of 13 lottery pairs, one in Part I and one in Part II.
 Within each set, the 13 pairs span three conceptually distinct types of decisions: ``easy'', ``hard'', and ``behavioral'', which are shown in Table \ref{tab:lottery_pairs_combined} in Appendix \ref{app:lottery_pairs}.
 Easy questions involve either first-order stochastic dominance or large differences in expected value between the two lotteries.
 Hard questions, in contrast, involve lotteries with smaller expected value differences, more outcomes on average, no obvious heuristic solution, or require reasoning based on more subtle dominance concepts such as second-order stochastic dominance.
 Finally, behavioral questions are designed to test for (reverse) common ratio and (reverse) common consequence effects\textemdash two canonical environments in which violations of expected utility theory are frequently observed empirically (\citealp{blavatskyy2022experimental, blavatskyy2023common}).